PietaSchofield/rtrhd/README.md

 ## Setup

-I have access to the CPRD Aurum Synthetic Dataset which I will copy and place in a location
+I have access to the CPRD Aurum Synthetic Dataset which I will I can share with folk at Liverpool University as we have Multi-Study License.
+But I cannot distribute with this package.
+It is what I use in this demo.
+Unfortunately it only has single files for each table unlike the usual many many observation and drug_issue files.
+So it doesn’t totally test the functionality of the table load functions.

 ### Paths